Tokyo Table Trip

 If the menu is Japanese only, can someone recommend a dish to me so I can recognize the characters?
 I'd like premium fatty pork.

-about 3 years ago 1578917417
+over 4 years ago 1578917417

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!